Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 Science in New Crobuzon progresses alongside industry.
 Breakthroughs of physics, biology and chymistry from the New Crobuzon University, which today progress at steady rate, inform development in the production process and drive it forward.
 This dynamic is apparent to all Crobuzoners who live on the banks of the city's rivers, where the stink of chymical overflows permiates many of the less rich districts - the smell of a university lab multiplied a thousandfold.
 Khrepi must bathe monthly in prophylactics to avoid the itches and sores.

-Below are some stranger aspects of New Crobuzon's technology and industry that may benefit from further description.
+Below are some stranger or particular aspects of New Crobuzon's technology and industry that may benefit from further description.

 ---